What is the best Calibre for Deer Stalking & Management in the UK

 For this reason I am going to immediately narrow the field to the following: 243-winchester, 6mm BR, 6.5x55 Swedish, 270-winchester, .308 Winchester & the .30-06 Springfield.
 If your favourite calibre is not amongst this list then I apologise, however the very fact that I have not thought to include it in my short list means that the chances are your local gun shop has done likewise, and has also failed to order in your much loved calibre.
-Notable Rifle calibres such as the 7x57mm Mauser, also known as the .275 Rigby, are undoubtedly superb and highly suitable for the UK, however purchasing ammunition is a pain so; 'Nuff said'.
+Notable Rifle calibres such as the 7x57mm Mauser, also known as the .275 Rigby, and the 6.5 Creedmoor are undoubtedly superb and highly suitable for the UK, however purchasing ammunition is a pain so; 'Nuff said'.

 Ok so the next criteria must be, is your chosen calibre not only up to the job but also suitable?
 As we all know there are six species of deer in the UK, ranging from the smallest, say a yearling Muntjac Doe, weighing maybe 20lbs on the hoof, to a mature Red Stag which might weigh as much as 400lbs.